This article on future Olympian Lopez Lomong appeared in the Arizona Daily Sun on May 26, 2006

 This has given him some peace of mind.
 But this much is clear: They are always on his mind.

 In every race, Lomong demonstrates this.

 “When I step on the track, I’m doing it for the school and also representing them back home,” Lomong said.
 “Every time I come to that lap, something flies through my (mind) and I can see their picture and I go and do work, you know.”

 Lomong plans to visit Kenya in the summer of 2007, the first time he’ll see his family in 16 years.

 By Ed Odeven

-TOKYO (Updated on July 3, 2017) — I’ve been building up the site with a variety of interviews in the past three years or so.
+TOKYO (Updated on March 28, 2018) — I’ve been building up the site with a variety of interviews in the past four-plus years or so.
 Here are many of them in one place.
 Most of them were done exclusively for this site.

 From A to Z…

 *Sean Anthony (Hypo2 Sport founder, longtime behind-the-scenes guy for Olympic athletes)